silverstripe/silverstripe-tagfield/docs/en/installing.md

 $ composer require silverstripe/tagfield
 ```

-Then run `/dev/build`, from either the command line or the browser.
+Then run `sake db:build --flush`, from the command line or visit `/dev/build?flush` in the browser.
 You'll then be able to use this field in your application.